Jan-Kerschbaum/Parec/parec-frontend/README.md

-- **🛳️ [`Dockerfile`](parec-frontend/Dockerfile):** This Dockerfile builds and deploys a frontend application using `Node.js` and `Nginx`, copying over the necessary files and configurations and installing required dependencies in the process.
+- **🛳️ [`Dockerfile`](parec-frontend/Dockerfile):** This Dockerfile builds and deploys a frontend application using a Node.js base image with a Nginx proxy, copying over the necessary files and configurations and installing required dependencies in the process.

 - **🌐 [`index.html`](parec-frontend/index.html):** This provides the entry point and basic layout for the Parec web application.